Yashwanth-9433/Online-Banking-System/README.md

 A secure and user-friendly online banking application built using Java, JDBC, MySQL, HTML, and CSS.
 The system provides core banking functionalities including account management, transactions, and user authentication.

-Features
+FEATURES
-	•	User Registration and Login
+	---	User Registration and Login
 	•	Register with a unique username, password, and initial deposit
 	•	Secure login authentication
 	•	Account number